Protests against Donald Trump: ICE protests

+In January 2026, protests were formed in response to the shootings by immigration agents in the second Trump administration, most notably the killings of Renée Good and Alex Pretti.
+On January 23, Minnesota participated in a general strike in opposition to Good's killing and increased Immigration and Customs Enforcement (ICE) operations, and a larger strike took place throughout the United States on January 30, 2026.

 International

 On January 25, 2025, tens of thousands of protesters gathered in Berlin and other German cities to protest against the rise of far right German party AfD, the rise of far right parties throughout Europe and Trump's second presidency.
 On January 31, 2025, Egyptians protested against a proposal by Trump to have Egypt accept Gaza refugees.

 On February 15, the Tell Trump to Toque Off movement gathered in front of the U.S. embassy in Ottawa and U.S. consulates across Canada in solidarity with Americans and to oppose Trump's tariffs and 51st state comments.
 Also on this day, Conservative Party leader Pierre Poilievre held the 'Canada First' rally to condemn Trump's 51st state comments.

 On 15 September 2025, a week prior to the 2025 state visit by Donald Trump to the United Kingdom, members of the UK collective Everyone Hates Elon installed a 400-square-metre print of a widely circulated photograph of Trump and sex offender Jeffrey Epstein, whose relationship had been the source of major controversy earlier in the year, on the lawns of Windsor Castle.
 Four people were arrested on 16 September after further images of Trump and Epstein were projected onto the external walls of the castle.
 On 17 September, journalists were detained for questioning after police confiscated an advertising van associated with the group People vs Elon that was displaying images of Trump and Epstein on the streets of Windsor.
+In January 2026, after the news of the arrest of Venezuelan President Nicolas Maduro by US troops was announced, people in France and Greece took to the streets to protest against the arrest of the Venezuelan President.
+In Paris, the American flag was burned by protesters.